diogomatoschaves/MyCryptoBot/README.md

 </p>

-Welcome to the MyCryptoBot repository, a free, open source, and extensible trading platform that utilizes a micro-services architecture.
+Welcome to the MyCryptoBot repository, a free, open source, and extensible trading platform that utilizes a microservices architecture.
 The platform empowers you to run your own trading bots and strategies locally or in the cloud.
 At present, the app is integrated with Binance, supporting both the [testnet](https://testnet.binancefuture.com) and [live](https://www.binance.com/en/futures) *Futures* accounts.
 Additionally, it features backtesting, plotting, and strategy optimization tools.